The various forms of anesthesia/sedation provided include:

 - bring a responsible escort with you to drive you home

 - brush your teeth well prior to departing from home

 Nausea may occur after any form of anesthesia.
 Medications will be given to try to prevent this.
 Often, the oral medications given to you by Dr. Vigna may cause nausea as well.
 Gravol is a good choice when nausea occurs.
 If it persists, call the office for further instruction.

 It is also important that you DO NOT operate a vehicle or operate machinery for 24 hours after having a general anesthetic or intravenous sedation.
 Having an anesthetic in our clinic is similar to having surgery in the hospital except it is much more convenient and user friendly.
 There is less paperwork and much less waiting.
 You will be in and out usually in 1 ½ to 2 hours.
 All monitoring equipment used in the clinic is similar to hospital equipment.
 When you arrive to the clinic, the Registered Nurse will walk you into the operating room and attach monitors (blood pressure, EKG and pulse oximeter).
 An intravenous will be started by the Nurse.
 If you are fearful of needles, nitrous oxide gas may be used to help place the intravenous needle.
 The needle will be removed, and only the plastic tip will remain in the vein.
 This intravenous line will be used by the anesthesiologist to put you to sleep.

 Once the procedure is completed, you will be escorted to the Recovery room by wheelchair by the Nurse.
 A separate Recovery Room Registered Nurse will monitor you, provide full instructions, give all the prescriptions written by Dr. Vigna and answer all questions.
 You will be escorted by wheelchair to your car once you are ready to go home.
 A responsible adult should stay with you for at least 4 hours after you arrive home.
-The Medical Anesthesiologists are available both Wednesday and Thursday mornings.
+The Medical Anesthesiologists are available Wednesday mornings.